nithya-kumar/CSC510_F17_Project/DESIGN.md

   [E2] One or more team members don't have any tasks assigned to them
 ```
 ```
-USECASE 3: Notification the tasks due
+USECASE 3: Notifications of the tasks due

 One more use of this bot is to collect daily tasks and activities of the users i.e. the team members.
 It is used notifying the users who are working on the project with the tasks due and provide a list of tasks due with priority.
 1 Preconditions
-  User must have a GitHub account to push all the work done on a daily basis The user must also have a slack account and be member of the team he is working with 2 Main Flow
+  User must have a GitHub account to push all the work done on a daily basis.
+  The user must also have a slack account and be member of the team he is working with.
+2 Main Flow
   The user will log into the system in the morning and then ask the bot what are the tasks for today [S1] to help keep track of what should be done.
 The bot having saved all the previous activities will provide a list of tasks that should be dealt with immediately which are of utmost importance [S2] and then the other tasks after.
 3 Sub Flows